AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Announcements</td>
    <td> <p>A way to communicate to users information within the system.
-This information is often coming from <span>Workfront</span> to the Administrator or from the Administrator to the user. </p> <p>For more information, see <a href="../../../administration-and-setup/get-started-wf-administration/view-send-announcements.md" class="MCXref xref">Send announcements</a></p> </td>
+This information is often coming from Workfront to the Administrator or from the Administrator to the user. </p> <p>For more information, see <a href="../../../administration-and-setup/get-started-wf-administration/view-send-announcements.md" class="MCXref xref">Send announcements</a></p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>